msdundar/kanarya/README.md

 And that's it!
 You can combine the example above for cross-regional deployments, by updating the `s3Client` or `lambdaClient` on the fly with a new region.

+## Development

+- `golangci-lint` is integrated in the CI.
+Run `golangci-lint run` locally to make sure no linting issues exist.
+- Run `go test` to run unit tests.

 ## Contributions

 1. Fork the repo